"How to Buy a Turkish Rug" By Laura Billings

 True shopping is a bonding experience

 NOT LONG AGO, A FRIEND CALLED TO INVITE ME ON A CHEAP, off-season tour of Turkey.
 She promised that I would see the ruins of Ephesus and the fairy chimneys of Cappadocia, that I would wake each morning to the sound of the Muslim call to prayer and go to bed each night with a belly fiiH of aubergine.
 Yeah, whatever, I said, just as long as I get to buy a rug.
 The truth was that ever since I bought my first car and was introduced to the delirious back-and-forth of negotiating, I had dreamed of going toe-to-toe with the guys who invented the dealer showroom.
-Since flying carpets were our first automatic conveyance@-and if you've read The Arabian Nights or seen Aladdin you know this is true rug merchants were actually the world's first automobile salesmen.
+Since flying carpets were our first automatic [email protected] if you've read The Arabian Nights or seen Aladdin you know this is true rug merchants were actually the world's first automobile salesmen.

 And they're outstanding salesmen, living as they do in the busy confluence between Europe and Asia, a ripe spot for studying hu- manity and perfecting the first salesman credo: Tell the customers what they want to hear.
 On my first day in Istanbul, I nearly fell prey to a green-eyed charmer who accosted me in the Kapah Carsi, the famous covered bazaar that holds more than 4,000 shops.
 (Take that, Mall of America!)
 "You are a great beauty," he said so wolfishly that it was clear the antiseptic threat of harassment charges hadn't drifted into this pungent corner of the world.
 "You must be Italian," he added for extra measure.
 Actually, I'm a poster girl for the corn-fed Midwestern look, and was so pleased to be deemed Continental that I was opening my wallet when my Turkish tour guide dragged me away.